GLOBAL MARKETS-Euro and stocks hold Italy-related gains ahead of ECB

 "I have a feeling it is more towards the $50 per barrel range than $55 per barrel, not least because there is still ambiguity around production levels."

-Turkey's lira, which has slumped to record lows in recent weeks, got some much needed relief as the head of the country's central bank warned the weakness could cause the bank to miss its inflation targets.
+In emerging markets, Turkey, where the lira has slumped to record lows in recent weeks, saw a warning from the head of the central bank that the weakness could cause the bank to miss its inflation targets early next year.

-The U.S. dollar started to find some traction as New York trading began, having dipped to a near three-week low against other top currencies.

-Chicago Federal Reserve President Charles Evans bolstered bets on a U.S. rate hike next month telling reporters on Monday: "We are on the cusp of a period of rising interest rates."

-Gold nudged off a 10-month low.
-MSCI's broadest index for Asia bounced 0.7 percent, its biggest daily rise since Nov.
-22 overnight, as Korea climbed 1.4 percent and Japan rose 0.4 percent.
+In Asia, gold nudged off a 10-month low.
+MSCI's broadest index for the region bounced 0.7 percent, its biggest daily rise since Nov.
+22, as Korea climbed 1.4 percent and Japan rose 0.4 percent.

 Elsewhere, the Australian dollar dipped about a quarter of a percent after its central bank struck a cautious note on the economy as it kept interest rates on hold.